-- Unroll the pizza dough onto a smooth surface, preferably a surface that can be lifted and bent (such as a flimsy cutting board).
-Spread 2-3 tablespoons of the garlic herb cream cheese onto the dough.
-Leave about 2 inches of dough around all sides.
-Top the dough with the pine nuts and veggies.
+- On a smooth surface, preferably a surface that can be lifted and bent (such as a flimsy cutting board), unroll the pizza dough.
+Spread 2-3 tablespoons of the garlic herb cream cheese onto the dough, leaving about 2 inches of dough around all sides.

 - Starting with the short end of the pizza dough, slowly tuck and roll the dough into a spiral.

 - Grease a bread tube and use a 45° angle to gently slide the rolled dough from the cutting board into the tube.
 Cap both ends of the tube.

 - Place the bread tube upright in the oven (you may need to remove a rack to do this) and bake for 50 minutes to an hour, until the ends of the bread turn golden brown, indicating it's cooked through.